Understanding And Addressing Increased FCA Exposure Risks Resulting From DEI-Focused Executive Order

 Contractors and Grant Recipients Must Certify Compliance with All Applicable Federal Anti-Discrimination Laws: The EO directs the Office of Federal Contract Compliance Programs (OFCCP), an arm of the Department of Labor, to hold "contractors and subcontractors responsible for taking 'affirmative action[.]'"
 The OFCCP is directed to stop contractors from "engag[ing] in workforce balancing based on race, color, sex, sexual preference, religion, or national origin[.]"
 To that end, the EO mandates two new terms on all future federal contracts and grants:

-- Federal contractors and grant recipients must also certify that they do "not operate any programs promoting DEI that violate any applicable Federal anti-discrimination laws."[3]
+- Federal contractors and grant recipients must also certify that they do "not operate any programs promoting DEI that violate any applicable Federal anti-discrimination laws."3

 Attorney General Directed to Focus on "Illegal" DEI Practices in the Private Sector: The EO instructs the Attorney General to submit recommendations on how to "encourage the private sector to end illegal discrimination and preferences, including DEI" and requires the Attorney General in consultation with the "heads of relevant agencies" to submit a report within 120 days containing recommendations for enforcing federal civil rights laws to end illegal discrimination and preferences.
 According to the EO, the report must contain a proposed strategic enforcement plan highlighting, among other things, (i) key sectors of concern within each agency's jurisdiction; (ii) the "most egregious and discriminatory DEI practitioners" in each such sector; (iii) a plan of "specific steps or measures to deter DEI programs or principles . . . that constitute illegal discrimination or preferences"; (iv) other strategies to encourage the private sector to end illegal discrimination; (v) litigation that would be potentially appropriate for federal lawsuits, intervention, and statements of interest; and (vi) potential regulatory action.
 As part of the plan of specific steps "to deter DEI programs or principles . . . that constitute illegal discrimination or preferences," each agency is required to "identify up to nine potential civil compliance investigations of publicly traded corporations, large non-profit corporations or associations, foundations with assets of 500 million dollars or more, State and local bar and medical associations, and institutions of higher education with endowments over 1 billion dollars."